The Division of Marital Property

-You need legal counsel to help you properly identify, value, and divide the property.
+You should always hire legal counsel to help you properly identify, value, and divide property

-In most marriages, couples will acquire assets and debts that are held jointly by the parties, or individually in each respective partner’s name.
-A common misconception that many people have is that the property that they hold in their individual name during marriage, such as an individual bank account, will remain non-marital property.
+A common misconception among married couples is that property that they hold solely in their individual names will remain non-marital property.
 That is not necessarily true in the state of Florida!
-In fact, despite how the property is titled, ALL property that is acquired during the marriage is marital property, with few exceptions to the rule.
+In fact, despite how the property is titled, ALL property that is acquired during the marriage is marital property, with very few exceptions to the rule.

 This is where an experienced family law attorney steps in to help guide you through the many questions you may have including: